guimossibento/facebook-comments-admin/bower_components/select2/docs/pages/06.data-sources/02.ajax/docs.md

 never_cache_twig: true
 ---

 Select2 comes with AJAX support built in, using jQuery's AJAX methods.
-In this example, we can search for repositories using GitHub's API:
+In this example, we can search for repositories using GitHub's Api:

 <select class="js-example-data-ajax form-control"></select>